Inter-College Project Competition

 Marks will be attributed for:-

-- Presentation and communication skills, including presence and articulation;
+- Presentation and communication skills, and cyber skills including articulation and use of available online tools;

 - Visual support, including content of slides and their relevance;